DA’s office: Plea disposition in works in Lake Christine Fire cases of Richard Miller, Allison Marcus

 She declined to discuss specifics of the plea disposition.
 Both defendants are scheduled to appear at a hearing before Eagle County District Judge Paul Dunkelman.

-Richard Miller and Allison Marcus, both 24 and residents of the Roaring Fork Valley, were facing three felony counts of arson and a felony charge of setting fire to woods or prairie.
+Richard Miller and Allison Marcus, both 24 and residents of the Roaring Fork Valley, are facing three felony counts of arson and a felony charge of setting fire to woods or prairie.

-They were accused to shooting tracer ammunition at the Basalt shooting range on the evening of July 3.
+They were accused of firing tracer ammunition at the Basalt shooting range on the evening of July 3.
 Those rounds allegedly caused a fire that eventually grew to 12,588 acres, destroyed three homes and caused the evacuations of thousands of people.

 Tuesday brought an abrupt reversal in the direction the case was going.
 Prosecutors said in court last week they would file a petition to the Colorado Supreme Court this week to try to get the decision on the sign overturned.
 Dunkleman agreed to put a “stay” on legal proceedings in both cases once that petition was filed.